 It is imperative for the cloud users to understand their applications and networks completely.
 This is for determining the way of providing functionality, security and resilience to the cloud-deployed systems.
 Due diligence should be performed across the systems’ and applications’ lifecycle that are being deployed in the cloud.
 This due diligence involves planning, operations, development, deployment and decommissioning.

+Organizations need to maintain complete control over their encryption keys.
 Three capabilities are a must-have in access management.
 These capabilities include:

 - The ability to identify & authenticate users